 When I was in college, I remember learning that Homer’s Odyssey and Iliad were passed down orally.
 Those stories are easily as long as a novel.
 Yet, that oral tradition preserved those stories so that we still have them today.

-The digital age has changed that, and the audiobook market has seen massive growth.
-In 2022, the audiobook market was valued at $5,364.9 million and it is expected to grow 26 percent from 2023 to 2030, according to Grand View Research.
+The digital age has changed, and the audiobook market has grown dramatically.
+In 2022, the audiobook market was valued at $5,364.9 million, and it is expected to grow 26 percent from 2023 to 2030, according to Grand View Research.

 Conclusion: Is Listening to an Audiobook Cheating?